 Department dashboards are similarly helpful.
 Keeping teams on the same page is one of the toughest challenges managers face.
 Allowing all stakeholders to access the same department-wide dashboard ensures that everyone has the same information and focuses on the same priorities.
 Because dashboards coordinate information so capably, they end up coordinating teams just as well.

-Dashboards can also be used to boost morale or enhance marketing.
+Reporting dashboards can also be used to boost morale or enhance marketing.
 Lobby dashboards are designed to go in public places, whether that’s on a company’s official website or on a screen in a staff meeting room.
 These dashboards highlight impressive metrics, recent accomplishments, and verifiable successes.
 In the process, they can enhance the perception of a company and the pride of its employees.
 And because the dashboard is designed to present information easily and emphatically, it makes a particularly strong statement.

 Maximizing the Impact of Reporting Dashboards